jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Scheduled backups still run even if you shut down the virtual machine.
     - When creating a backup, you need to ensure that the virtual machines are in the same region as the Recovery Services vault.
     - The VM in a stopped/deallocated state only stops the virtual machine.
 Take note that Azure Backup only takes snapshots of the VM disks.
 This means that even if the VM status is running or stopped, you can still create a backup as long as the disk is attached to the VM.
+    - You can’t delete a Recovery Services vault with any of the following dependencies:
+      - You can’t delete a vault that contains protected data sources.
+      - You can’t delete a vault that contains backup data.
+Once backup data is deleted, it will go into the soft-deleted state.
+      - You can’t delete a vault that contains backup data in the soft-deleted state.
+      - You can’t delete a vault that has registered storage accounts.
+  - Steps to backup an Azure VM
+    1. Create a Recovery Services vault
+    2. Define a backup policy
+    3. Apply the backup policy to protect multiple virtual machines

 - Azure Site Recovery
   - Description
     - Azure Site Recovery service provides a solution for automating disaster recovery